jimburton/scrabble/chapters/Chapter5.md

 [Contents](../README.md)

-In this chapter a basic AI is added so games can be played against the computer.
+In this chapter a basic AI is added so that games can be played against the computer.

 Most of the code in this chapter will go into a new module